elrevert/Aurora/README.md

 >Note - Not available yet.
 Final stages of documentation writing and prepping release version.

-Aurora is a plugin (AU) and I/O manager, built specifically for Logic Pro.</p>
+Aurora is a Plugin Manager (AU) and I/O Manager, built specifically for Logic Pro.</p>

 ![Aurora v0.25 Alpha](MainWindow.png)